miLibris/flask-rest-jsonapi/docs/data_layer.rst

 Available opertations
 ~~~~~~~~~~~~~~~~~~~~

-All available operations on mongodb field (depends on the field type) could be used for filtering.
+All available operations on mongodb fields (depending on the field type) can be used for filtering.
 See the MongoDB
 documentation to learn more.